ual-cci/MSc-Coding-2/Week-2.md

 # HOMEWORK : Porting a simple project from JavaScript to OF

 Find a project from last term that you feel good about or want to do more work on.
-Pick a simple one.
-Convert this project to openFrameworks.
-Check the presentations for tips.
+Pick a simple one unless you really fancy a challenge Convert this project to openFrameworks.
-*Avoid using pointers at this stage unless you are feeling cocky.
-You are just starting out.
-Pointers are for later.
-You will definitely want to use them at some point but wait until you get on your feet and have the basics down.*
+There are lots of useful hints for how to do this here : https://github.com/ual-cci/MSc-Coding-2/tree/master/week2-more-examples